-You can use Experience Analytics to mask sensitive information to protect the privacy of users who interact with your website or mobile applications.
+You can use Tealeaf to mask sensitive information to protect the privacy of users who interact with your website or mobile applications.

-The information that follows explains how to mask sensitive information on the server-side of your Experience Analytics solution.
+The information that follows explains how to mask sensitive information on the server-side of your Tealeaf solution.
 Server-side privacy is one part of a privacy solution.
 See the Acoustic Developer Center documentation for more information about privacy masking of sensitive user input on the client-side.

-In Experience Analytics, the Hit attribute can block and replace sensitive information.
+In Tealeaf, the Hit attribute can block and replace sensitive information.
 For privacy masking to work, the Event for which the Hit Attribute is a condition, must fire.

 What defines a Hit attribute?